 - Modify existing curb ramps by grinding down the surface

 The Improvement project began in the summer of 2007.
 As the City, County and the BID work to ensure the accessibility issues are addressed in the most effective manner possible, please review the map below for the most up to date accessible route.
-As of January 1, 2014, the above listed improvements are mostly complete as only one segment of riverwalk remains which will require modification.
-Construction is anticipated to begin in the Spring, with completion by the end of the year.
+As of January 1, 2015, the project is nearly complete as the final riverwalk ramp is currently under construction.